 - maintain documentation on staff selection and training; and,

 Operators must establish an emergency response system that allows residents to summon help in an emergency, 24 hours a day.
 In a smaller residence this may be a house phone with emergency contact information posted nearby.

-Assisted living registry (ALR) staff investigate complaints related to the health and safety of persons living in assisted living residences.
-Anyone with a concern about the health or safety of an assisted living resident can make a complaint to the registry, including: a resident, a family member, a friend of a resident, residence staff, health authority staff or a member of the public.
+Assisted living registry staff investigate complaints related to the health and safety of persons living in assisted living residences.
+Anyone with a concern about the health or safety of an assisted living resident can make a complaint to the registry.

-Substantiated complaints are posted on the assisted living registry website next to the residence contact information for two years.
+Substantiated complaints are posted on the assisted living registry website next to the residence contact information for five years.

 Operators of assisted living residences must comply with all applicable legislation, which includes:

 - B.C.
 Building Code Regulation

 - Personal Services Establishment Regulation

 - Sewerage System Regulation

 - Pool Regulation